Thomas-Duggan/CCTurtleKit/README.md

 **Preamble: comments (** `---This is a comment` **) do not need to be typed for proper functionality.**

-Its best to paste these into a .txt file, rename it to a .lua file, then import it like you did with `CCTurtleKit.lua`.
+It's best to paste these into a .txt file, rename it to a .lua file, then import it like you did with `CCTurtleKit.lua`.
 However, it is possible to type this verbatim, but it may be difficult to do so.

 ---
 ### Automatic Tree Farm